 Moreover, some AI solutions generate appropriate documents automatically, freeing agents from performing time-consuming tasks.

 iManage is a secure and friendly online environment for storing, analyzing, and managing contracts, lease terms, reports, etc. The built-in AI algorithm extracts crucial information contained in the documents to provide agents with actionable insight.

-Since data galore is the fuel of AI, relevant and current datasets are crucial for AI algorithms to make informed decisions based on facts.
-Without them or with a limited amount of them, not only does AI lose credibility but also lacks a proper foundation to formulate insight.
+Since data galore is the fuel of AI, relevant and current datasets are crucial for AI algorithms to make informed decisions.
+Without them or with a limited amount of them, not only does AI lose credibility, but it also lacks a proper foundation to formulate insight.

 One of the adoption challenges of AI in real estate is the Luddite-like approach of some real estate agents, especially when it comes to property valuation.
 In the past, automated valuation models tended to have a higher margin of error, which might partially explain the reluctance.

 While technology is already ingrained in human lives, usage distribution is far from being even.
-Some buyers simply prefer dealing with an agent from the get-go until completion of a purchase.
+Some buyers prefer dealing with an agent from the get-go until the completion of a purchase.

 For the time being, it’s not likely that AI will replace real estate agents.
-Instead, AI can give real estate agents a solid foundation on which to grow their businesses and improve operations.
-By acquiring access to data-based information, real estate agents have a better understanding and insight into properties, market, and buyers.
+Instead, AI can give real estate agents a solid foundation for growing their businesses and improving operations.
+By acquiring access to data-based information, real estate agents better understand and insight into properties, markets, and buyers.
 AI, therefore, works alongside real estate agents to give them a disruptive advantage in the industry.